 - Smoking – Smoking is one of the leading causes of brown stains.
 Nicotine can penetrate deep into the tooth making it very difficult to achieve desirable tooth whitening results.
 You’ll be required to stop smoking prior to any whitening procedure and remain smoke free thereafter.
 We have had great success using professional tooth whitening techniques for many patients with nicotine stains.

-- Chemicals – Tetracycline, an antibiotic, causes grey stains if used during the formation of adult teeth.
+- Chemicals – Some antibiotics, can cause grey stains if used during the formation of adult teeth.
 Whitening these discolorations can be difficult, but may be attempted before more invasive procedures.

 - Tooth Grinding – Many people grind their teeth at night which in and of itself doesn’t cause stains, but it can cause tiny cracks to form allowing for the accumulation of tooth staining debris.
 Furthermore, as the enamel is worn away, the darker dentin shows through.
 It may be strongly suggested that you address the cause of the grinding before investing in cosmetic procedures as more costly issues may develop if the behavior is left unaddressed.